wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-sql-server-create-vm-with-powershell.md

 ## Complete the configuration of the SQL Server Machine for remote access

-After logging onto the machine with remote desktop, configure SQL Server based on the instructions in [Steps for configuring SQL Server connectivity in an Azure VM](/documentation/articles/virtual-machines-sql-server-connectivity#steps-for-configuring-sql-server-connectivity-in-an-azure-vm).
+After logging onto the machine with remote desktop, configure SQL Server based on the instructions in [Steps for configuring SQL Server connectivity in an Azure VM](/documentation/articles/virtual-machines-windows-classic-sql-connect/#steps-for-configuring-sql-server-connectivity-in-an-azure-vm).

 ## Next steps

-You can find additional instructions for provisioning virtual machines with PowerShell in the [virtual machines documentation](/documentation/articles/virtual-machines-ps-create-preconfigure-windows-vms).
-For additional scripts related to SQL Server and Premium Storage, see [Use Azure Premium Storage with SQL Server on Virtual Machines](/documentation/articles/virtual-machines-sql-server-use-premium-storage).
+You can find additional instructions for provisioning virtual machines with PowerShell in the [virtual machines documentation](/documentation/articles/virtual-machines-windows-classic-create-powershell/).
+For additional scripts related to SQL Server and Premium Storage, see [Use Azure Premium Storage with SQL Server on Virtual Machines](/documentation/articles/virtual-machines-windows-classic-sql-server-premium-storage/).

 In many cases, the next step is to migrate your databases to this new SQL Server VM.
-For database migration guidance, see [Migrating a Database to SQL Server on an Azure VM](/documentation/articles/virtual-machines-migrate-onpremises-database).
+For database migration guidance, see [Migrating a Database to SQL Server on an Azure VM](/documentation/articles/virtual-machines-windows-migrate-sql/).

-If you're also interested in seeing how to perform these steps from the Azure Management Portal, see [Provisioning a SQL Server Virtual Machine on Azure](/documentation/articles/virtual-machines-provision-sql-server).
+If you're also interested in seeing how to perform these steps from the Azure Classic Management Portal, see [Provisioning a SQL Server Virtual Machine on Azure](/documentation/articles/virtual-machines-windows-classic-ps-sql-create/).

-In addition to these resources, we recommend that you review [other topics related to running SQL Server in Azure Virtual Machines](/documentation/articles/virtual-machines-sql-server-infrastructure-services).
+In addition to these resources, we recommend that you review [other topics related to running SQL Server in Azure Virtual Machines](/documentation/articles/virtual-machines-windows-sql-server-iaas-overview/).